YottaDB/YDBDoc/MessageRecovery/errors.rst

 EXTRINTEGRITY, Database ffff potentially contains spanning nodes or data encrypted with two different keys

 MUPIP Error: MUPIP EXTRACT cannot run because the database file ffff might contain spanning nodes or be partially encrypted with a particular key.
-Proceeding on a live database in such situation could result in data corruption.
+Proceeding in such a situation on a live database could result in data corruption.

-Action: Reformat the data to contain no spanning nodes, let MUPIP REORG -ENCRYPT complete (re)encryption of the database, or reissue the MUPIP EXTRACT command with a -FREEZE qualifier to acquire stand-alone access for the duration of the procedure.
+Action: Reformat the data to contain no spanning nodes, let MUPIP REORG -ENCRYPT complete the (re)encryption of the database, or reissue the MUPIP EXTRACT command with a -FREEZE qualifier to acquire stand-alone access for the duration of the procedure.
 As a final resort, use an -OVERRIDE qualifier to proceed on a live database that either contains spanning nodes or is undergoing (re)encryption.
 YottaDB highly discourages using the -OVERRIDE qualifier unless the database is quiescent.

 -------------------------
 EXTSRCLIN